trex-paxos/trex-paxos-jvm/README.md

 Checkout the [blog posts](https://simbo1905.wordpress.com/2016/01/09/trex-a-paxos-replication-engine/) for a description of this implementation of [Paxos Made Simple](https://courses.cs.washington.edu/courses/cse550/17au/papers/CSE550.paxos-simple.pdf).

 This is a work in progress.
-It will use the latest Java 22+ Data Oriented Programming and Structured Concurrency to build correct and modular implementation of the Paxos Made Simple algorithm for state replication.
+It will use the latest Java 22+ Data Oriented Programming and Structured Concurrency to build a modular implementation of the Paxos Made Simple algorithm for state replication.

 ### Goals